SteveOv/debingest/README.md

 **System parameter estimation**
 The reduced folded light-curve is passed to a Machine-Learning model, trained to characterize folded dEB light-curves, for parameter estimation.
-This gives us estimates the following fitting parameters for each light-curve:
+This gives us estimates of the following fitting parameters for each light-curve:
 - `rA_plus_rB` (sum of the relative radii)
 - `k` (ratio of the relative radii)
 - `bA` (primary impact parameter)
 - `inc` (orbital inclination)
-- `ecosw` and `esinw` (eccentrity and argument of periastron)
+- `ecosw` and `esinw` (combined eccentrity and argument of periastron)
 - `J` (surface brightness ratio)
 - `L3` (amount of third light)